AngusKenny/BO-TPOT/README.md

 1. _Post hoc_ methods.
 These are applied after an initial TPOT search (typically, 80 generations) has completed.
 They include:
     - `TPOT-BO-S`, which selects a single candidate (based on CV error) to improve with BO;
     - `TPOT-BO-H`, which allocates a BO budget to many candidates, proportional to the number of hyper-parameters it contains, using a successive halving strategy to reduce the number of candidates in subsequent generations;
     - `TPOT-BO-O`, which operates similarly to `TPOT-BO-H`, however BO budget is allocated according to OCBA principles (specifically [OCBA-m for subset selection](https://github.com/CLAHRCWessex/subset-selection-problem)), reducing the number of candidates in each subsequent generation.
+&nbsp;

 2. _In hoc_ methods.
 These are applied in tandem with TPOT, starting from generation zero.
 They include:
     - `TPOT-BASE`, which provides an interface to perform a base-line search using the un-altered TPOT algorithm, and store its output in a format compatible with the rest of the aTPOT suite;